 Quick Overview of the Trail

-Most people hike rim-to-rim starting on the North Rim, taking the North Kaibab Trail to Bright Angel Campground.
+Most people hike the Grand Canyon rim-to-rim starting on the North Rim, taking the North Kaibab Trail to Bright Angel Campground.
 From here, you have a choice to make.
 The Bright Angel Trail is the more popular and wiser choice, with less elevation gain, more shade, and several water stations on the trail.
 The South Kaibab is a beautiful trail, but since it does not have water stations and very little shade, it is best avoided for the hike out of the canyon.

 The road to the North Rim is only open from mid-May through mid-October, giving hikers a very narrow window for this hike.
 Since most people end up hiking in the hot, summer weather, you need to be prepared for 100+ degree temperatures.